-Is that enough?
-Not yet.
-In quantum information, we cannot predict the measurement outcome.
-That means we may have charges on the cups in the diagram, which indicate the result of the measurement.
-So one needs to make up the opposite charge on the strings on the left, as shown in (3).
-That means Alice broadcasts her results classically to Bob, and Bob implements the corresponding transformation to obtain a perfect replica of Alice's unknown quantum state.
+The charges on the cups in (3) indicate the result of the measurements performed by Alice.
+One needs to make up the opposite charge on the strings on the left, so that the function of the diagram does not change.
+That means Alice needs to broadcast classically the results of her measurements to Bob, and Bob implements the corresponding recovery transformation to obtain a perfect replica at his site of the qudit that Alice teleports.